anth12/inner-fire/_pages/eclectic-workshops.md

 Stretch and flex to open your physical body, promote Prana flow, calm your mind and release emotional holding inviting interoception and peace within.

-**Thursdays: Pranayama Class from 10-11GMT**
+**Thursdays: Pranayama Class from 10-11am GMT**

 Use breathing techniques to promote digestive, immune ,respiratory and cardio-vascular health plus cultivate a deeper awareness of our inner world.
+This class is also recorded if you wish to access it at another time.

 **Thursdays: Mantra Chanting from 11:15-11:45am GMT**